pebakery/pebakery-docs/Commands/Archive/CopyOrExpand.md

 # CopyOrExpand

-Copy file or extract file from cabinet.
+Copy or Extract files from a Microsoft Cabinet Archive (*.CAB).

-If source file exists, it will be copied.
-Otherwise, PEBakery will search compressed cabniet and extract them.
+If the source file exists, it will be copied to the `DestPath`.
+Otherwise, PEBakery will search for a compressed cabinet (*.ex_, *.dl_) and extract the file.

 ## Syntax